This post may contain affiliate links. Please read our disclosure policy.

-- Place the 4 glass bowls in the freezer for about 30 minutes
+- Place the 4 small glass bowls in the freezer for about 30 minutes

-- With a whisk, combine the Junket Ice Cream Mix with the whole milk and heavy whipping cream until fully dissolved
+- With a whisk, combine the Junket Ice Cream Mix, whole milk, and heavy whipping cream until fully dissolved

-- Put your ice cream bowl on “stir” then gently pour the mixture into the frozen bowl
+- Put the KitchenAid ice cream-mixing bowl on “stir” mode.
+Gently pour the cream mixture into the KitchenAid mixing bowl

-- Remove the 4 glass bowls from the freezer and evenly separate the vanilla ice cream into the four bowls using a spatula.
+- Remove the 4 glass bowls from the freezer and evenly separate the vanilla ice cream into the 4 bowls

-- Put 1/2 tablespoon of the different Jello powder flavors in each bowl and gently mix with a spoon until fully combined.
-Try to do this as fast as you can to prevent the ice cream from melting (which is why the frozen bowls are necessary).
+- Put ½ tablespoon of the different Jello powder flavors in each small glass bowl and gently mix with a spoon until fully combined.
+Try to do this as fast as you can to prevent the ice cream from melting.

-- Put the 4 different ice cream flavors in a container that can be sealed (as pictured above).
+- Put the 4 different ice cream flavors in 1 larger container that can be sealed

-- Put a lid on the container and let it freeze for about 1-2 hours before eating.
+- Cover the container and place it in the freezer for about 1-2 hours

 Recipe without Ice Cream Maker